muhammad-ammar/edx-analytics-dashboard/docs/en_us/shared/browsers.rst

      - Firefox
      - IE 9
      - IE 10
-     - IE 11
-   * - Windows
+   * - Windows 7
-     - Windows 7
+     - Yes
      - N/A
-     - Windows 7
+     - Yes
      - Provisional
      - Provisional
-     - Windows 8
    * - Mac OSX 10.8 or 10.9
      - Yes
      - Yes
      - Yes
-     - N/A
      - N/A
      - N/A